Integrated Transit Plan

 Contra Costa residents want to drive less, but many still rely on cars.
 This is due in part to the challenges of using public transit, such as insufficient connections between transit provider services, too much time between trips, and long travel times.

-CCTA is working with the Metropolitan Transportation Commission (MTC) and the four Contra Costa bus operators (AC Transit, County Connection, Tri Delta Transit, and WestCAT) to identify ways to optimize the transit network.
+CCTA is working with the Metropolitan Transportation Commission (MTC) and the five Contra Costa bus operators (AC Transit, County Connection, Tri Delta Transit, WestCAT, and Wheels) to identify ways to optimize the transit network.
 The ITP will provide guidance for an improved transit network that better serves local and regional travelers.

 The ITP will also include a list of improvements that will support enhanced services.
 The goal of these projects and improvements is to attract more riders and position the bus operators to meet future challenges.